 As for staff transport, the concept of TCM or Mobility Management simply allows employees to receive a mobility budget instead of a car allowance.
 This budget acts as a financial incentive that drives employees to choose sustainable means of travel.
 Instead of calculating costs per car in the TCO model, the TCM approach considers all aspects of mobility.
 Thus, the costs are calculated per mobility user.

 In the TCM model, the fleet and travel functions are combined as one in the same IT platform since these functions are two different manifestations of mobility.
-IoT therefore provides the opportunity to reduce corporate spending while offering effective and better options to employees in these functions.
+IoT, therefore, provides the opportunity to reduce corporate spending while offering effective and better options to employees in these functions.

-Rise and Role of the Mobility Manager
+Rise and the Role of Mobility Manager

 Traditionally, companies use a Transport or Fleet manager to manage company vehicles.
 This role has become the point of managing all transport-related expenditures over time.